-Some people have hearing or visual impairments, which can make accessing content a challenge.
+Some people have hearing or visual impairments which make it difficult for them to access web content.
 This is why we need to make sure all of our content can be accessible to everyone.

 New accessibility regulations came into effect on 23 September 2018 as part of the EU Accessibility Directive.
 The UK was still part of the EU at this date, so UK public sector organisations need to comply.
 The standards state that: